sagemathinc/cocalc-doc/source/teaching-create-course.rst

      :width: 100%
      :align: center

+.. index:: Course; split into sections

 Split course into multiple groups
 -------------------------------------

-**Note:** If your course is large, it is possible to partition your class into several groups.
+**Note:** If your course is large, it is possible to partition your class into several groups or sections.
-To accomplish that, simply create more than one course file!
+To accomplish that, simply create more than one course file.
 For example, ``PHY001_A.course``, ``PHY001_B.course``, ``PHY001_C.course``, ...
 for groups ``A``, ``B``, ``C`` and so on.

-These course files are independent of each other, which allows to not only have different groups of students, but also different due dates, etc.
+These course files are independent of each other, which allows not only different groups of students, but also different due dates, etc.

+.. index:: Course; adding students

 #############################
 Adding students to the course